brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ## <a name="Mundane-Items"></a>10 Mundane Items for Utility

-With spellcasters using magic for everything, it’s easy to forget that items available in any general goods store can solve a lot of problems for players.
-Anyone, spellcaster or not, can find some use in these items, but martial characters can sometimes have an edge when using them.
+With spellcasters using magic for everything, it’s easy to forget that items available in any general goods store can solve many problems for players.
+Any character can find some use in these items, but martial characters can sometimes have an edge when using them.

-The _Dungeon Master’s Guide_ has a lot of little rules for how to play out things like breaking through doors, cutting ropes, or disabling a small lock.
+The _Dungeon Master’s Guide_ has a lot of little rules for breaking through doors, cutting ropes, or disabling a small lock.
 And, of course, Dungeon Masters can always just decide for themselves how to play these things out.
 Here are some mundane items that work well for high-Strength characters.

 ### 10-Foot Pole

 The humble 10-foot pole, a poor man’s Mage Hand, can be useful for checking for traps—and this is probably the most common use—but there are other ways to use one.
 Pick something up through a cage door, hoist a bucket to a higher spot, and lift a party member from a lower spot.
 In a pinch, a 10-foot pole can be whittled into a pike or cut down to a quarterstaff.

 The only real challenge with 10-foot poles is carrying them.
-They’re not easy to carry on their own, and their length makes sure they won’t fit neatly in a Bag of Holding.
+They’re not easy to carry and their length ensures they won’t fit neatly in a Bag of Holding.
 Thoughtful DMs might provide one at the entrance to a dungeon, but you can’t count on that.
-At a cost of just 5 copper, though, it’s easy to buy one for a dungeon, then dispose of it when you leave.
+At a cost of just 5 copper, though, it’s easy to buy one for a dungeon, and then dispose of it when you leave.

 ### Hammer and Pitons

-If you have a higher Athletics score than most of the party, you’re going to be better at climbing and getting to more remote spots on the map.
-Having a hammer and pitons allows you to be not just a scout, but a trailblazer, opening the way up for other party members to follow you.
-Create footholds or anchor ropes, it’s all useful.
+If you have a higher Athletics score than most of the party, you’ll be better at climbing and getting to more remote spots on the map.
+A hammer and pitons allow you to be a trailblazer, opening the way up for other party members to follow you.
+Create footholds or anchor ropes—it’s all useful.

-Pitons can also be useful in a few other ways.
+Pitons are also helpful in a few other ways.
 Hammer one down on the floor to prevent a door from opening.
 Put two at the same height on trees near each other and run a rope between them—instant tents.
 Of course, hammers and pitons are much more useful with another item…

 ### Ropes

-Ropes are useful for climbing, but can have other uses.
+Ropes are useful for climbing but can have other uses.
 You can tie someone up, including their legs, so they won’t be able to run away (unlike with manacles).
 You can attach a rope to two pitons across a chasm to create a tightrope (although your party will probably need higher Acrobatics scores to cross it).
-You can even tie a sled to your Barbarian to more easily carry things.
+You can even tie a sled to your Barbarian to carry things more easily.
 Physical characters should always have a few ropes on them.

 ### Ram - Portable